SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 The most important seals are 三, 回, and 飯.<br/>三 and 回 greatly help with fighting enemies, and 飯 reduces the risk of starvation.

-Don't synthesize 飯 onto your weapon if you only have 1 riceball on hand,<br/>unless you have a Leather Shield or are ready to perform Nigiri Morph Factory (9\~10F).
+Don't synthesize 飯 onto your weapon if you only have 1 onigiri on hand,<br/>unless you have a Leather Shield or are ready to perform Nigiri Morph Factory (9\~10F).

 If you have a Disposable Shield and Dried Bonito, synthesize the か seal<br/>onto the Disposable Sword to turn it into a long-lasting food source.